 Monitor for Mold

-Mold is a common issue in the NW due to high moisture levels.
-Inspect your home for signs of mold, especially in bathrooms and basements.
-Use mold-resistant products and clean any mold traces with soap and water or a bleach solution.
+Mold is common in the Northwest thanks to our moisture levels.
+Inspect your home for mold signs, especially in bathrooms and basements.
+Use mold-resistant products and clean any traces with soap and water or appropriate solutions.

 Use Low-VOC Products

-Choose paints, varnishes, and cleaning products that are labeled as low-VOC (Volatile Organic Compounds).
-These products emit fewer harmful chemicals.
-Look for an eco-friendly seal or certification on the packaging.
+Choose paints, varnishes, and cleaning products labeled low-VOC.
+These emit fewer harmful chemicals.
+Look for eco-friendly seals or certifications on packaging.

 Maintain Your HVAC System

-Regular maintenance of your heating, ventilation, and air conditioning (HVAC) system is crucial.
-Change filters every three months, or more often if you have pets or allergies.
-Schedule annual professional inspections and cleaning.
+Regular HVAC maintenance is crucial.
+Change filters every three months, or more often with pets or allergies.
+Schedule annual professional inspections and cleaning to keep everything running efficiently.

 Smoke Detectors and Carbon Monoxide Alarms

 Install smoke detectors and carbon monoxide alarms throughout your home.
-Test them monthly and replace batteries at least once a year.
-These devices can alert you to dangerous conditions that can impact air quality and safety.
+Test them monthly and replace batteries at least yearly.
+These devices alert you to dangerous conditions affecting air quality and safety.

 Avoid Indoor Smoking

 Smoking indoors drastically reduces air quality.
 Set up a designated smoking area outside.
-Invite guests to smoke outside to ensure a healthier indoor environment.
+Ask guests to smoke outside to maintain healthier indoor air.

 Control Pet Dander

-If you have pets, be mindful of pet dander, which can trigger allergies.
+Pet dander triggers allergies for many people.
 Bathe and groom pets regularly.
 Keep pets out of bedrooms and off furniture.
-Use air purifiers to help reduce pet dander in the air.
+Use air purifiers to reduce airborne pet dander.

 Test for Radon

-Radon is a colorless, odorless gas that can seep into homes from the ground.
-High levels of radon can be harmful.
+Radon is a colorless, odorless gas that seeps into homes from the ground.
+High levels are harmful.
 Test your home using a radon testing kit.
-If levels are high, seek professional mitigation services.
+If levels are elevated, seek professional mitigation services.

 Minimize Chemical Use

-Reduce the use of chemicals in your home.
-Avoid using aerosol sprays and harsh cleaning products.
-Opt for natural cleaning solutions like vinegar and baking soda.
+Reduce chemicals in your home.
+Avoid aerosol sprays and harsh cleaning products.
+Opt for natural solutions like vinegar and baking soda.
 Store chemicals in well-ventilated areas or outside.

 Address Water Damage Promptly

-Water damage can lead to mold growth and poor air quality.
-Fix leaks and dry out wet areas quickly.
-Use fans and dehumidifiers to help dry water-damaged areas.
-Replace any materials that cannot be adequately dried.
+Water damage leads to mold growth and poor air quality.
+Fix leaks and dry wet areas quickly.
+Use fans and dehumidifiers to help.
+Replace materials that can’t be properly dried.

 Check for Asbestos

 Homes built before the 1980s may contain asbestos.
-If disturbed, asbestos fibers can become airborne and hazardous.
-Hire a professional to test for and, if necessary, remove asbestos materials safely.
+If disturbed, fibers become airborne and hazardous.
+Hire a professional to test and safely remove asbestos materials.

 Professional Air Quality Testing

-Consider hiring a professional to conduct an air quality assessment.
-They can identify pollutants and suggest specific measures to improve air quality.
-Periodic testing ensures your efforts are effective.
+Consider hiring a professional for an air quality assessment.
+They can identify specific pollutants and suggest targeted measures.
+Periodic testing ensures your efforts are working.

 Implement a No-Shoes Policy

-Shoes can track dirt, pesticides, and other pollutants into your home.
-Encourage family members and guests to remove their shoes at the entrance.
+Shoes track in dirt, pesticides, and pollutants.
+Encourage removing shoes at the entrance.
 Provide slippers or house shoes to wear indoors.

 Use Natural Air Fresheners

-Air fresheners and scented candles can emit synthetic chemicals.
-Use natural alternatives like essential oils, baking soda, and fresh flowers.
-Ensure proper ventilation to disperse any lingering odors.
+Commercial air fresheners and scented candles emit synthetic chemicals.
+Use natural alternatives like essential oils, baking soda, or fresh flowers.
+Ensure proper ventilation to disperse any odors.